FZ-HANNOU/Omega-X/EventsTimeSeriesOntology/README.md

-# Upper Level Ontology: Event & Time Series
+# Event & Time Series  [MODIFICATION IN PROGRESS TO MATCH V1.1]

 ## Description
 `Events and Time Series`, or `ETS`, is the upper-level module of the Common Semantic Data Model (CSDM).
 It is an upper-level ontology that captures knowledge about datasets' global structure and underlying elements.